 For this project, we will need:

 Now that we have everything we need, it’s time to put the whole thing together.
 We are going to walk you through the process, step by step, with instructions on how to change the recipe or process as needed.
-We understand that you might have an entirely different kitchen setup.
+Let’s get started!

 The first thing we must do is grind our coffee.
 Since we are going to use a shot of espresso, we need to grind it as fine as possible because we prefer our shot extra strong.
 Because of the finer grind, the water will really have to work to get the coffee through and in the process, extract more of the bean.